Nobeyama Radio Observatory (NRO)

 an aperture-synthesis telescope

-consisting of six 10-m antenna movable along two intersecting 500-m baselines.
+consisting of six 10-meter antenna movable along two intersecting 500-meter baselines.

 These instruments are the world's largest at millimeter wavelengths and